 Uber is likely to release further statements.
 However, no matter how they spin it, this is a damning report.
 Also, Uber’s poor attitude allows for more assaults.

-One the thing we know about Uber and Lyft is that traditional taxicab companies are on the brink of extinction.
-But in a California case at least, many cabbies may be drooling at a new era of hefty fares.
+One thing we know about Uber and Lyft is that traditional taxicab companies are on the brink of extinction.
+But in a California case, at least, many cabbies may be drooling at a new era of hefty fares.
 What is the reason for all this?
 It appears that Uber stepped in it again.
-The ride-sharing company again is under the microscope.
+The ride-sharing company also is under the microscope.
 A former employee accused Uber of unfair fare practices.

 Ars Technica reported on the suit.
 And the case is from Michael Hood.
 Initially filed in 2016, Hood started a proposed class-action lawsuit that the company misclassified him as an independent contractor instead of an employee.
-In fact, this classification resulted in him being paid well under minimum wage.
-Astonishingly, in one case he alleges he made under $2 an hour.
+This classification resulted in him being paid well under minimum wage.
+Astonishingly, in one case, he alleges he made under $2 an hour.
 This case is just one of over a dozen similar cases against the company.

-Of a particular concern, Uber consistently used its influence to underpay workers.
+Of particular concern, Uber consistently used its influence to underpay workers.
 And this influence includes manipulating the drivers themselves.
-Furthermore, this also includes some sleazy inroads to the government at all levels.
+Furthermore, this also consists of some sleazy inroads to the government at all levels.
 However, Uber faces incredible push back against its model.
 Some significant rape, assault, and even murder cases came to the spotlight.

 Victims of such attacks deserve more than statements from the company.
 Ridesharing corporations have so far gotten away with allowing these heinous acts for years.
 It’s simply unacceptable.
 Worse, some people think we have to rely on lawmakers to make the difference.
 With a few exceptions, the states and the feds are scarcely interested in challenging a top political donor.

 It’s often up to the victims themselves and their families.
 There is justice, including suing the companies that allowed this and the drivers themselves.
 Negligence is no excuse.
-The Ehline Law Firm Personal Injury Attorneys, APLC, is one of the leading experts in ridesharing assault cases in the state of California.
+The Ehline Law Firm Personal Injury Attorneys, APLC, is one of the leading experts in ridesharing assault cases in California.

 We offer all that we can.
 Contact Ehline Law for more information today.
 Our Uber/Lyft injury attorneys are available via email and phone 24/7.
 Besides that, read our site for more details about the risks of Uber and Lyft, or call (213) 596-9642.